ART-Protocol-Organization/docs/whitepaper/whitepaper.md

 - **DAO protocol**: Rules for the movement of goods and services with measurement of value among specific purpose groups(DAO : Decentralized Autonomous Organization)) in human society.
 Activities in production, services and consumption of prosuming style.
 - **Merchandising protocol**: Rules related to the overall activities of prosuming, including production and transportation, storage in intermediate processes, and securing a certain delivery time.
-- **Exchange protocol**: Rules for exchanging and trading tokenized assets and Artcoin is used as utility.
+- **Exchange protocol**: Rules for exchanging and trading tokenized assets and Artcoin is used as utility on Art Protocol.
 <br>

 ### 1.2.
 Artcoin